Avail Personal Loans for Holiday ✓ up to 55 Lakhs ✓ Quick Disbursal ✓ Minimum Documentation!

 30 June – Remna Ni (Peace Accord Day)

 • Significance: A landmark day in modern Indian history, marking the signing of the Mizoram Peace Accord in 1986.
-It symbolizes the end of two decades of insurgency and the beginning of an era of peace and prosperity in the state.
+It symbolises the end of two decades of insurgency and the beginning of an era of peace and prosperity in the state.

-• Observation: State Public Holiday in Mizoram.
+• Observation: State public holiday in Mizoram.

 How Can You Celebrate